marisolpalmero/GREEN-bof/GreenCharterProposal.md

 To stay focused, the Working Group will not address energy-related issues in every networking area.
 Some topics are already covered in other venues while others may not be mature enough or present major shortcomings (e.g., have well-documented but unresolved security threats).
 The following topics are not within the scope of the Working Group:

+   - Regulatory, compliance, and corporate responsibility related matters.
    - Routing protocols and algorithms, including those that consider energy factors.
-   - The carbon accounting and reporting protocol to measure, manage, and report greenhouse gas emissions and other sustainability-related data.
+   - Cross-domain telemetry and use of these measurements between trusted or untrusted parties.
+   - Methodologies for understanding the impact of energy efficiency optimization on service quality.
    - Methodologies for assessing environmental sustainability and related performance for the network devices.
-   - Methodologies for understanding the impact of energy efficiency optimization on service quality.
-   - Regulatory, compliance, and corporate responsibility related matters.
-   - Cross-domain use of these measurements between trusted or untrusted parties.
+   - The carbon accounting and reporting protocol to measure, manage, and report greenhouse gas emissions and other sustainability-related data such as renewable energy data.
    - Metadata formats for renewable energy or carbon related data within the energy efficiency network management system.

 **Work Items**

 The GREEN Working Group will focus on the following:

-- An Informational Architecture document that (1) defines common terminology and metric definitions, (2) categorizes various types of metrics and measurements at component, device, and network levels, and (3) defines a set of architectural components for energy efficient network management.
+- An Informational document that (1) defines common terminology and metric definitions, (2) categorizes various types of metrics and measurements at component, device, and network levels.

 - A Proposed Standard document that defines YANG data models at both the device level and network level for energy efficiency network management including energy usage monitoring, energy saving capability, and control.

-- An Informational document that describes incremental deployment considerations for  new energy efficiency metrics monitoring and capability discovery, and control within a network domain.
+- An Informational document that (1) defines a set of architectural components for energy efficient network management and (2) describes incremental deployment considerations for new energy efficiency metrics monitoring and capability discovery, and control within a network domain.

 **Dependencies and Liaisons**